 This course requires 2 options.

-Science - Level 3
+Science 3 (Internally Assessed)

 Course Description

-Teacher in Charge: Mr J. Brewer
+Teacher in Charge: Gemma Cook.

-Subject endorsable and UE approved
+Subject UE approved and internally assessed.

 Course Overview